UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 ## Data Availability & Citation Statement

-All data associated with this study are available in the accompanying GitHub repository (Census_Pop_Size_Pf_Ghana) and are provided for **non-commercial research purposes only**.
+All data associated with this study, including de-identified individual participant data, are available in the manuscript, appendicies, or the accompanying GitHub repository (Census_Pop_Size_Pf_Ghana).

+Redistribution or reuse of these data requires proper attribution and prior approval.
+Researchers interested in further use of these data should contact the Malaria Reservoir Study Team, represented by the corresponding author, Prof. Karen Day (karen.day@unimelb.edu.au), to discuss how these data will be utilized for academic or research purposes and, if appropriate, to identify opportunities for collaboration.

 If you use data from this work, please cite:
 _Tiedje KE, Zhan Q, Ruybal-Pésantez S, Tonkin-Hill G, He Q, Tan MH, Argyropoulos DC, Deed SL, Ghansah A, Bangre O, Oduro AR, Koram KA, Pascual M, Day KP.
 (2025) Measuring changes in _Plasmodium falciparum_ census population size in response to sequential malaria control interventions. eLife 12: RP91411 [https://elifesciences.org/reviewed-preprints/91411v3](https://doi.org/10.7554/eLife.91411.3)_

-Redistribution or reuse of these data requires **proper attribution** and **prior approval**.
-Researchers interested in further use or collaboration should contact the Malaria Reservoir Study Team, represented by the corresponding author, Prof. Karen Day (karen.day@unimelb.edu.au).

 ## Genotyping protocols